 What it is?
 A niche museum that’s all about Cambridge University’s worldclass polar research.

 What it is?
-A very large/strange/fascinating clock designed to make you fear the incessant ticking away of each and every moment on earth… just don't head here if you actually need to know the time.
+A very large and bizarre clock designed to make you fear the incessant ticking away of each moment on earth.
+Just don't head here if you actually need to know the time.

 Why go?
 The Corpus Clock is on the front of the Taylor Library at Corpus Christi College.
-It’s less an ‘actual’ clock (although apparently it is accurate every once in a while) and more of an art work.
-The marvellously creepy insect on its top appears to ‘eat’ time as a reminder that we don’t have as much of it left as we think… on which note, it's time to end this list.
+It’s less a clock (although apparently it is accurate every once in a while) and more of an art piece.
+The marvellously creepy insect straddling it appears to ‘eat’ time as a reminder that we don’t have as much of it left as we think.